Structured Visualization Design Knowledge for Grounding Generative Reasoning and Situated Feedback: The Cataloging Scheme

-where each $g_i$ conforms to the structure in \autoref{eq:guideline}.
-The operators defined in \autoref{sec:analysis} take the catalog as input and produce derived structures (similarity matrices, conflict sets, ranked retrievals) as output.
+A \emph{catalog} $\mathcal{C}$ is a finite set of guidelines \( \mathcal{C} = \{g_1, g_2, \ldots, g_N\} \) where each $g_i$ conforms to the structure in \cref{eq:guideline}.
+The operators defined in \cref{sec:analysis} take the catalog as input and produce derived structures (similarity matrices, conflict sets, ranked retrievals) as output.
 Because guidelines share a common schema, the catalog admits uniform iteration.
-For any role $r$, we can extract the set of all sections with that role:
+For any role $r$, we can extract the set of all sections with that role: \( \mathcal{S}_r = \{s \mid g_i \in \mathcal{C},\; s \in \mathcal{S}_i,\; s.\texttt{role} = r\} \).
 This projection enables operations that compare guidelines along a single dimension.
 For example, extracting all \texttt{context} sections enables the identification of guidelines addressing similar situations, regardless of whether their advice or rationale differs.